-Michelle is a Boston College Trustee & Investment Committee Member, Boston Latin School Vice Chair of the Board of Trustees & Investment Committee Member, Dedham Country Day School Trustee & Investment Committee Chair, Rosie's Place Trustee & Investment Committee Member, Trustee and Treasurer of the Leventhal Map & Education Center of the Boston Public Library, and Investment Committee member for the endowment of the Archdiocese of Boston.
-She is a volunteer and member of the Boston Economic Club, the Boston College Alumni Association and Council for Women, the Boston Children's Hospital League, and the Catholic Schools Foundation Inner-City Scholarship Fund.
-Michelle also teaches religious education at Holy Name Church in West Roxbury, serves as the Treasurer of Holy Name Cub Scout Pack 3, and is a parent volunteer with the Guild of St. Irene at St. Sebastian's School in Needham and the Parent Association of Dedham Country Day School.
+Michelle is a Boston College Trustee & Investment Committee Chair for the Endowment; Boston Latin School Investment Committee Chair for the Endowment; Dedham Country Day School Trustee, Chair of the Investment Committee for the Endowment & Member of the Finance Council; Rosie's Place Trustee, Treasurer & Investment Committee Member; Trustee & Treasurer/Chair of the Finance Council of the Leventhal Map & Education Center of the Boston Public Library; and Investment Committee Member for the Endowment of the Archdiocese of Boston.
+She is a volunteer and member of the Boston Economic Club, the Boston College Alumni

+Association and Council for Women, the Boston Children's Hospital League, and the Catholic Schools Foundation Inner-City Scholarship Fund.

+Michelle teaches religious education at Holy Name Church in West Roxbury and is a parent volunteer with the Guild of St. Irene at St. Sebastian's School in Needham and the Parent Association of Dedham Country Day School.